Outline

 You can get creative with the layout of your portfolio, as long as it’s readable (if submitting a pdf) or audible (if submitting a video).

-Can I use some of the information I used in my prototype demo video when explaining my project in the portfolio?
+Can I use some of the information I used in my Mini Project when explaining my project in the portfolio?

 The portfolio is not meant to be a description of the project.
-It should showcase the evolution of your project from the prototype phase onwards.
+It should showcase the evolution of your final project.
 You will also need to reflect on how the decisions you make serve your user experience goals and write/talk about this in your portfolio.
-You may include significant influences / lessons learned from Creative Computing this year.
+You may include significant influences / lessons learned from Creative Computing this year — including lessons learned from your Mini Project.

 What will we be doing in class for the final weeks leading up to the final project submission deadline?